AndreTeixeira1998/overleafwiki/Server-Pro:-Sandboxed-Compiles.md

 ### Mapping the host compile directory

-The sharelatex container writes its data to a directory which is mounted from the host.
+The Overleaf container writes its data to a directory which is mounted from the host.
 For this example, let's say that this mount is `/data/sharelatex_data:/var/lib/sharelatex`.

 Within that directory, there will be a `data/compiles` directory.
-Because the compiler containers will be spawned on the Host (not inside the sharelatex container), we need to specify the full path to that directory on the host:
+Because the compiler containers will be spawned on the Host (not inside the Overleaf container), we need to specify the full path to that directory on the host:

 ```
 --env SANDBOXED_COMPILES_HOST_DIR='/data/sharelatex_data/data/compiles'